 Clubs and Societies

-Diversity and participation is a key to the learning experience.
+Diversity and participation are key to the learning experience.
 The University has over 300 clubs and societies, where students can experience and participate in areas from sport, politics, the arts and even food.

 The Melbourne University Student Union (MUSU) is an excellent reference for clubs and societies.